tc39/how-we-work/explainer.md

 - [B](link)
 - [C](link)

-frobnicate-2018 is weird because xyz, whereas B is weird because jkl, so we take a version of the approach in C, modified by qrs
+frobnicate-2018 is weird because xyz, whereas B is weird because jkl, so we take a version of the approach in C, modified by qrs.

 The standard libraries of these programming languages includes related functionality:
 - APL (links to the relevant documentation for each of these)